Turkish Prime Minister targeted in second audio tape

 The recordings, which appeared within days of the ruling AK Party's official launch of a campaign for local elections at the end of March, are the latest and potentially most damaging allegations in a graft scandal that Erdogan has cast as concocted to unseat him.

-Late on Monday, his office released a statement describing the first recordings as "completely untrue and the product of an immoral montage."
+Late on Monday, Erdogan's office released a statement describing the first recordings as "completely untrue and the product of an immoral montage."

+Erdogan was scheduled to speak at local election campaign meetings in the western provinces of Burdur and Usak on Thursday afternoon.

+Representatives of Turang were not immediately available to comment on Thursday morning.